beesona/ncache/README.md

 - Docker 19.0.3.1

 ### Running Locally
-Note: If using Docker Desktop for Windows, make sure you are pointing to Linux Containers.
+**Note**: If using Docker Desktop for Windows, make sure you are pointing to Linux Containers.
 ```
 git clone https://github.com/beesona/ncache.git
 cd ncache